name2face/app/SPECIFICATION.md

 *   **Search/Filter:** (Mechanism Description)
     *   Searchable Fields: `name`, `memoryHooks` content (full text search recommended), `tags` (search for presence of specific tags), `gender`.
 Searches on `name`, `memoryHooks`, and `tags` should be **case-insensitive**.
     *   Filter Options & Logic: Filtering happens implicitly via the `Search Query Screen` inputs.
 The search finds results matching **any** of the specified criteria.
 Results are then **ranked by relevance**.
     *   Relevance Factors: Relevance is primarily determined by the **number and type** of criteria matched.
 Matching more criteria increases relevance.
 Matches are generally weighted with `name` matches being most important, followed by `tags`, then `memoryHooks`.
-(Exact scoring algorithm TBD).
+(Exact scoring algorithm TBD by Kevin).
     *   UI: The primary search UI is the dedicated `Search Query Screen`.

 ## 3. Data Model (Information Stored)